How one ex-Googler managed to buy millions of PPE from China for US hospitals

 But she had no previous experience in procuring medical equipment from abroad.
 She had grown up in China and attended graduate school at the University of Arizona before joining Google as a software developer in 2001.
 She left the tech firm five years later and began working with her Innovo Foundation, which annually hands out several hundred thousand dollars in grants.
 But Mosberger-Tang, 48, remained plugged into the Google network, and in early April she was able to raise $1.6 million, mostly from other Google veterans, for an effort to purchase PPE in China, which is where most of these products are manufactured.
 Then she had to figure out how to do this.

 The rush to find PPE has been chaotic.
 States have been competing with other states to locate and buy the stuff.
 Hospital systems have been scrambling on their own.
 Profiteers and scammers have been exploiting the high demand.
-In one instance, an Illinois state official handed off a $3.5 million check in a McDonald’s parking lot as part of deal to procure a PPE shipment.
+In one instance, an Illinois state official handed off a $3.5 million check in a McDonald’s parking lot as part of a deal to procure a PPE shipment.
 And the federal government has been intercepting PPE shipments heading toward states and hospitals, claiming them for the national stockpile.

-As Mosberger-Tang started to make contacts and reach out to potential suppliers, she found herself in a wild and wooly world.
-One Chinese source said he could supply her 1000 ventilators.
+As Mosberger-Tang started to make contacts and reach out to potential suppliers, she found herself in a wild and woolly world.
+One Chinese source said he could supply her 1,000 ventilators.
 But she didn’t trust him.
 Other sources were charging two to three times the already inflated going rates for PPE.
 But she had an advantage: a family friend who was a businessman living in Zhejiang province in southeastern China.
 She trusted him completely.
 Her friend worked in the hotel business and was involved in other enterprises, but he quickly cultivated contacts with manufacturers in different Chinese provinces, targeting firms that had long track records but had not yet done much exporting to the United States.
 He was able to visit factories and check on the products.
 “He has had to move very fast to get deals done,” she says.

 Even so, this was not an easy job for him.
-“The Chinese government is not eager to get supplies to the United States,” Mosberger-Tang explains.
+“The Chinese government is not eager to get supplies to the United States,” Mosberger-Tang says.
 “They are more friendly to Western Europe, and they have been pairing manufacturing in particular provinces with Western European countries.”
 Representing an American buyer was a disadvantage.

 In one instance, she notes, the nonprofit she formed for this project—dubbed Step Up in Crisis—had ordered 2 million surgical masks from a plant in Jilin province in northern China.
 Then she heard that the masks were being impounded by a local provincial official to be sent to Europe.
 Her friend immediately flew to Jilin and managed to keep control of the shipment.

-There are other barriers for Americans seeking PPE in China “The Chinese government is making it more difficult,” Mosberger-Tang says.
+There are other barriers for Americans seeking PPE in China.
+“The Chinese government is making it more difficult,” Mosberger-Tang says.
 “Importers in the United States have to sign a number of contracts to get supplies through customs.
 And Chinese manufacturers are afraid they will be sued by Trump [if anything goes wrong with the use of their products].
 They ask US importers to sign liability waivers, and the Chinese regulations on this keep changing.
 Under a new regulation issued last weekend, the importer and the exporter must sign a joint declaration that some of these goods are for non-medical use only.
 So the importer will sign.
 Then if it’s released to a non-profit, the non-profit will have to sign a waiver.
 There’s a whole chain reaction.”

 With the $1.6 million, Step Up in Crisis, according to Mosberger-Tang, was able to purchase from different Chinese factories the 2 million surgical masks, 20,000 protective suits, 20,000 surgical suits, 8,000 shoe covers, and 200,000 KN95 masks.
 (These masks are similar to N95 masks routinely used in hospitals, and the Food and Drug Administration now allows KN95 masks to be used in medical situations.)
 The prices were good: $1.20 for each KN95 mask, 35 cents for each surgical mask, $5.40 for a surgical gown.
-Flexport.org, a shipping outfit that works with humanitarian and non-profit groups, raised funds to cover shipping costs.
+Flexport.org, a shipping outfit that works with humanitarian and nonprofit groups, raised funds to cover shipping costs.
 Assist International, a global humanitarian organization founded in 1990, has provided Mosberger-Tang crucial organizing help.

 “I have never done anything like this before,” Mosberger-Tang says.
 “I never imagined doing this before.
 But the federal government is not doing what it is supposed to be doing.
 It should be coordinating procurement and distribution.
 It should be negotiating with China and bringing the PPE over.
 I have spoken to dozens of local organizations trying to do what we’re doing.”